ian-cox/Site-Judging-Platform/readme.md

 A Kirby license is valid for a single domain.
 You can find Kirby's license agreement here: <http://getkirby.com/license>

-## The Plainkit

-Kirby's Plainkit is the most minimal setup you can get started with.
-It does not include any content, styles or other kinds of decoration, so it's perfect to use this as a starting point for your own project.

 ## The Panel